The exact steps to take for how to get a job as a teenager, broken down into an actionable, 3-week plan.

 They need to build their network machine to find job opportunities and get help with interviews, and here’s how they can do that:

-• Tier #1 Contacts: Start by listing out the people a teen has close relationships to, such as parents, uncles and aunts, etc. Each of these people they’ll want to notify that they’re searching for a job.
+- Tier #1 Contacts: Start by listing out the people a teen has close relationships with, such as parents, uncles, aunts, etc. Each of these people they’ll want to notify you that they’re searching for a job.

-• Tier #2 Contacts: Next, have your teen list out contacts they’re not related to, but that they have close contact to, such as teachers, a guidance counselor, career counselor, pastor, someone they volunteered for, etc.
+- Tier #2 Contacts: Next, have your teen list contacts they’re not related to, but that they have close contact with, such as teachers, a guidance counselor, a career counselor, a pastor, someone they volunteered for, etc.

-• Tier #4 Contacts: This tier will be filled in by contacting Tier #2 people.
-Your teen should ask people they have close contact to if they have contacts they can share with them for job leads.
+- Tier #4 Contacts: This tier will be filled in by contacting Tier #2 people.
+Your teen should ask people they have close contact with if they have contacts they can share with them for job leads.

 Networking – even for teens – works.